 x

 Unilever is a multinational consumer goods company that is based in the UK.
-The company’s product range includes nutrition, personal care and hygiene products.
-Unilever aims to achieve zero carbon emissions across its operations by 2030 through significant emission reduction and offsetting through carbon credits.
+The company’s product range includes nutrition, personal care and hygiene products across brands like Ben & Jerry’s and Knorr, through significant emission reduction.
+It wants to focus on delivering impact by making sustainable progress integral to its business performance and sustainability goals.

 Unilever’s environmental goals